hphelion/documentation/commercial/GA1/commercial.install-verify.md

 ### Connecting to the monitoring and logging interfaces ### {#connectmonitor}

-HP Helion OpenStack Community includes monitoring logging.
+HP Helion OpenStack includes monitoring logging.
 The monitoring service uses [Icinga](/helion/community/services/icinga/) interface and the logging service uses the Kibana interface.

 You can access these services with the following steps: